 As a returning farm worker, Sarah is excited to manage three acres at the Polk St. site, where sandier soils allow for different growing conditions than our main acreage.
 She is thrilled to begin a new season of hard work with new and returning coworkers, volunteers, and community members in order to bring you great-quality delicious produce!

-Teresa is the field manager at Quincy St. and manages our market stall at Fulton St. Market in GR
+Teresa manages our market stall at Fulton St. Market in Grand Rapids.

 I’m looking forward to being back at Groundswell!